cvonfeldt/Microsoft-Cloud-CyberDefenders-CTF-Challenges/Code Blue - APT29/README.md

 ### 8.5) What are the names of all containers accessed by the attacker, ordered from highest to lowest based on the number of logged operations?

+Building off of previous query to count by containerNames accessed
 ![8.5](screenshots/8.5.0.png)

 **Answer: patient-records, phi-data, backups, audit-logs**